 Turneffe Island Resort

 Turneffe Island Lodge is located beyond the Barrier Reef in one of Belize’s three atolls.
 The atoll is about 30 miles long and 10 miles wide and has many small cayes.
+We offer three fantastic routes to get you to the resort, including one that passes over the famed Blue Hole, a World Heritage Site.

 Option 1: Direct Route to Turneffe Island Resort (Blue Route)